dgaydukov/cert-aws/files/sa.md

 * `unicast` - one-to-one between a sender and destination (each destination address uniquely identifies a single receiver endpoint)
 * `broadcast` - one-to-all (single datagram from one sender is routed to all of the possibly multiple endpoints associated with the broadcast address)
 * `multicast` - one-to-many (datagrams are routed simultaneously in a single transmission to many recipients)
-* `anycast` - one-to-one (datagrams are routed to any single member of a group of potential receivers that are all identified by the same destination address)
+* `anycast` - one-to-nearest (datagrams are routed to any single member of a group of potential receivers that are all identified by the same destination address) it allows for multiple machines to share same IP address, and send user request based of the user proximity to server.
+So if one datacenter would go offline, anycast would forward user to the next closest datacenter.
+It's based on BGP and AS.
+With unicast path would lead to one destination, no matter what distance is.
 * `geocast` - delivery of information to a group of destinations in a network identified by their geographical locations

 routing protocol
 * EGP (External Gateway Protocol) - based on based on tree-like (i.e., hierarchical) topologies.
-As internet grows EGP become inefficient to find the quickest route, so new protocol was developed
+As internet grows EGP become inefficient to find the quickest route, so new protocol was developed AS (Autonomous System) architecture (represented by unique number called an ASN).
+Each AS controls a collection of connected routing prefixes, representing a range of IP addresses.
+It then determines the routing policy inside the network.
 * BGP (Border Gateway Protocol) - makes internet to work.
 It works like GPS (the best route is determined by different factors, such as traffic congestion, roads temporarily closed for maintenance, etc).
 BGP is designed to exchange routing and reachability information between autonomous systems on the Internet